 Figure 2.x: Feature importance from random forest regressor model with tuned hyperparameters

-From Figure 2.x, we can see that the dummy variable ‘Description_Warm’ is the main driver of temperature in Celsius.
-This makes sense as someone describing the day as warm is referring to the perceived temperature.
-Additionally, the variable ‘Rain’ pertains to temperature because the ‘Rain’ feature determines only if it was raining (‘Rain’ = 1) or snowing (‘Rain’ = 0); both of which are closely related to temperature.
+From Figure 2.x, we can see that the dummy variables ‘Description_Warm’ and ‘Decription_Normal’ are is the main drivers of temperature in Celsius.
+This makes sense as someone describing the day as warm or normal is referring to the perceived temperature.
 Meanwhile, ‘Wind_Bearing_Degrees’ and ‘Wind_Speed_km’ have a small effect on the temperature.
 Let’s now check to see how our model performs on the test data.

 Activity 7: Generating predictions and evaluating performance of tuned random forest regressor model